Wipro joins WEF's Partnership for New Work Standards initiative | Business

 - India

-This step demonstrates our willingness to contribute to collective action that helps build a sustainable and resilient future of work.''
-Head of Action Initiatives, Centre for the New Economy and Society at the World Economic Forum, Till Leopold, said as organizations transition from the COVID-19 crisis into the new future of work, there is the opportunity for employers to collectively reset their approach to the future of work and put people first.
+The company is also undertaking initiatives to support and equip its people with dedicated programmes for physical, social, financial and mental well-being.
+Till Leopold, Head of Action Initiatives, Centre for the New Economy and Society at the World Economic Forum, said that as organisations transition from Covid-19 crisis into the 'new' future of work, there is the opportunity for employers to collectively reset their approach to the future of work and put people first.

+"Getting this right will help determine whether the post-pandemic recovery leads to positive outcomes for business and for society," he said.
+(ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)